remuslum/bt4103team13/README.md

 # }
 ```

-## Step 5: Identification of Skill Gap
+### Step 5: Identification of Skill Gap

-With the significant skills identified for each industry, we can now make comparison between your skillset and the skillset required for the particular industry.
-We can do that by first mapping the years of experience into **pre-defined competency levels: 3 for entrant level, 4 for specialist level and 5 for expert level.**
+With the significant skills identified for each industry, we can now make comparison between your skillset and the skillset required for a particular industry.
+We can do that by first mapping the years of experience into **pre-defined competency levels: 3 for entrant level, 4 for specialist level and 5 for expert level.** Then a simple intersection is performed to get the skills gap, i.e. $\text{Required Level 5} - \text{User Level 3} = \text{Skills Gap [4,5]}$.

-Example: The output will be a dictionary with skills as the `keys` and the skill gaps as the `values`
+Example: The output will be a dictionary with skills as the `keys` and the skills gap as the `values`

 ```
 skill_gap_identification_peers(skills[31605080], skills_required['AVIATION'])